— We make

 - Don't forget eBay!

 - The Companhia União Fabril ("Manufacturing Union Company").
 It was, before the Carnation Revolution, the largest company in Portugal and the Iberian Peninsula, one of the five largest ones in Europe, and one of the 100 largest in the world.
-While mainly known as a chemical company, especially in fertilizers, for they were produced under the main company name, it also operated in other sectors, such as: cement, petrochemicals, textiles, beer, beverages, metallurgy, naval construction, electrical equipment, oilseeds, insurance, banking, wood pulp, tourism, mining, etc. In fact, there is still a company with the same name (although not the same company) owned by the family who owned the old CUF, centering around chemicals, and hundreds of other companies which might be or not be owned by the same family who owned the old CUF.
+While mainly known as a chemical company, especially in fertilizers, for they were produced under the main company name, it also operated in other sectors, such as: cement, petrochemicals, textiles, beer, beverages, metallurgy, naval construction, electrical equipment, oilseeds, insurance, banking, wood pulp, tourism, mining, etc. In fact, there is still a company with the same name (although not the same company) owned by the family who owned the old CUF, centering around chemicals, and hundreds of other spin-off companies which might be or not be owned by the same family who owned the old CUF.
 Their slogan, BTW, was "O que o país não tem, a CUF cria" ("What the country [Portugal] doesn't have, CUF creates").